-1. SAFETY - The Contractor is required to conduct all operations in a safe manner and to have a well-defined, written safety plan.
+SAFETY - The Contractor is required to conduct all operations in a safe manner and to have a well-defined, written safety plan.
 The Contractor must provide essential safety equipment including, but not limited to, properly sized and coded fire extinguishers and spill-containment materials and supplies.
 All Contractor and Department personnel must be briefed by the Contractor in their use.

-A copy of the Contractor's safety plan along with a written narrative explaining how the Contractor will deal with a major fuel and/or herbicide spill at the loading site and a major dump of herbicide in a spray block to the Monitoring Specialist prior to work commencing on site, but no later than close of business on Wednesday, July 5, 2023.
+A copy of the Contractor's safety plan along with a written narrative explaining how the Contractor will deal with a major fuel and/or herbicide spill at the loading site and a major dump of herbicide in a spray block to the Monitoring Specialist prior to work commencing on site, but no later than Saturday, July 1, 2023.
 The safety plans will be reviewed with all involved Department and Contractor personnel prior to the start of the spraying operations.